Other Publications

 Abstract

-Family Medicine remains a crucial component of the healthcare system, providing care to communities across the United States.
-Despite the increasing need for Family Medicine graduates, US Medical Graduate match rates have been relatively stable in recent years.
-To address this, our undergraduate medical education team created a curriculum of family medicine exposure for 1st year medical students as an optional elective.
-We then surveyed our students to assess changes in attitudes toward Family Medicine and interest in Family Medicine as a specialty.
-While long-term data is still needed to determine the impact on match rates into Family Medicine, the trends in attitude change and increased interest are promising.
+Family medicine remains a crucial component of the health care system, providing care to communities across the United States.
+Despite the increasing need for family medicine graduates, US Medical Graduate match rates have been relatively stable in recent years.
+To address this, our undergraduate medical education team created a curriculum of family medicine exposure for first-year medical students as an optional elective.
+We then surveyed our students to assess changes in attitudes toward family medicine and interest in family medicine as a specialty.
+While long-term data is still needed to determine the impact on match rates into family medicine, the trends in attitude change and increased interest are promising.

 Background